rlh2ph/CodepathWeek7/README.md

 ## Pentesting Report

 1. (Required) Vulnerability Name or ID: WordPress <= 4.2.2 - Authenticated Stored Cross-Site Scripting (XSS)
-  - [ ] Summary: In WordPress, an author or contributor level user can create an alert by entering HTML code surrounded by <code> tags when editing or createing a post.
+  - [ ] Summary: In WordPress, an author or contributor level user can create an alert by entering HTML code surrounded by <code><code></code> tags when editing or createing a post.
     - Vulnerability types: XSS
     - Tested in version: 4.2
     - Fixed in version: 4.2.3